eikek/mpc4s/microsite/src/main/tut/http/endpoints.md

 ```

 Note that this script assumes that every song in a folder belongs to
-the same album and share the same cover art!
+the same album and shares the same cover art!

 ### Missing Covers